-Mi Goreng noodles
+Mi Goreng Noodles

-If you need something hot.
+A guaranteed crowd-pleaser if you need something hot.

-[Note: many brands use unsustainable palm oil – please do your research]
+Note: many brands use unsustainable palm oil – please do your research

 Dinner – When You’re Carrying a Pack

-Frozen bolognese or curry
+Frozen Bolognese or Curry

 For the first night, the tastiest option is to freeze a proper meal, which will keep for at least 24 hours if it’s buried in your pack.
 For best results, freeze it in an open double-lock zip lock bag, suck all the air out of it once frozen, and then put it back in the freezer.
 At camp, just simmer the bag in your pot to heat it through – this saves on washing up and you can use the hot water too!

-Dehydrated meals (from all good camping stores)
+Dehydrated Meals (from all good camping stores)